 What is borax?

 Borax’s chemical name is sodium tetraborate.
-Sodium tetraborate is a salt compound from boric acid, but it is not an acid.
-It is a salt that is found naturally in evaporation lakes.
-It is mined mostly Turkey and the U.S., with the most commercially important deposits found in Boron, California.
+Sodium tetraborate is a salt compound from boric acid but not an acid.
+It is a salt found naturally in evaporation lakes with the most commercially important deposits found in Boron, Calif.

 Is borax safe?

-Do not use borax for skincare or topical use.
-It is really for cleaning only.
-And remember this: More is not better.
-You only need a small amount of borax to get any number of jobs done.
+- Do not use borax for skincare or topical use.
+It is for cleaning only.

 1. Clean carpet